trislaz/AI4Health/README.md

-# Tutorial notebooks - AI4Health Summer School
+# LINK: github.com/trislaz/ai4health  - Tutorial notebooks - AI4Health Summer School

 > 👀​ How to use these notebooks ?
 > Navigate through the notebooks cell by cell.
 They are not independent; you will need to run preceding cells for subsequent ones to execute correctly.
 Many questions are scattered throughout the notebooks.